The long way - by hand

 q = 70 x 0.50.5 = 49.50 L/min

 By comparing the two calculations above we can see that the minimum flow required from the sprinkler head will be 76.50 L/min as this is the highest flow rate from the two calculations and is required to meet the 7.50 mm/min design density.
-We can also see that the minimum sprinkler pressure of 0.5 bar is not sufficient to produce the require flow rate so the next step will be to determine what pressure will be required to produce the require flow of 76.50 L/min at the first sprinkler head at node we can do this by using equation 3.
+We can also see that the minimum sprinkler pressure of 0.5 bar is not sufficient to produce the required flow rate so the next step will be to determine what pressure will be required to produce the required flow of 76.50 L/min at the first sprinkler head at node we can do this by using equation 3.

 p = (q/k)2